fenio/ugly-nas/README.md

 Feel free to ping me to run any other tests you wish.

-# Can it look better?
+# Can it look any better?

-Well it probably can.
-I've started working on dedicated case.
+Of course.
+But as I mentioned I'm not really skilled with stuff like that.
+But I'm working on improving its look.
 It's just the beginning.
 Consider it pre-alpha state ;)

 ![alpha1](IMG_0835.jpeg)